NullPoint-hq/.github/profile/README.md

 > Building real solutions.
 Learning by doing.

-NullPoint HQ is a college coding club focused on innovation, collaboration, and solving meaningful real-world problems.
+NullPoint HQ is a coding club focused on innovation, collaboration, and solving meaningful real-world problems.

 ---